unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ##  Morphic cant

 You know Morphic, the secret language of morphs.
 You can speak the language and use it to leave hidden messages.
 You and others who know this language automatically spot such a message.
-Others spot the message’s presence with a successful DC 15 Wisdom (Perception) check but can’t decipher it without tek.
+Others spot the message's presence with a successful DC 15 Wisdom (Perception) check but can't decipher it without tek.

 ##  Tekcasting